Solvar Limited Updates on Market Buy-Back Program - TipRanks.com

 Money3 Corporation Limited ( (AU:SVR) ) has shared an update.

-Solvar Limited has announced an update regarding its ongoing on-market buy-back program for its ordinary fully paid securities, identified by the ASX code SVR.
-The company reported that a total of 22,055,425 securities were bought back before the previous day, with an additional 94,734 securities bought back on the previous day.
-This buy-back initiative is part of Solvar’s strategy to manage its capital structure and potentially enhance shareholder value.
+Solvar Limited has announced an update regarding its ongoing on-market buy-back program.
+The company reported that a total of 22,150,159 securities have been bought back before the previous day, with an additional 63,477 securities purchased on the previous day.
+This buy-back initiative is part of Solvar’s strategy to manage its capital structure and enhance shareholder value.

 The most recent analyst rating on (AU:SVR) stock is a Hold with a A$1.50 price target.
 To see the full list of analyst forecasts on Money3 Corporation Limited stock, see the AU:SVR Stock Forecast page.